Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### EngageIDE source-code
 It's source code has 2 parts:
-1. Source code for the classes, structs and functions
+1. Source code implementations for the classes, structs and functions
 that comprise the EngageUI API for wxWidgets -- about 3000 LOC.
 This code can directly be used to create an EngageUI app based on wxWidgets.
 All EngageUI/wxWidgets apps are based on this source code.